200 South Hamilton Road

 maximizing value from taxpayer investments, the efficiency and

-of technology like Flock cameras as force multipliers that increase
+technology like Flock cameras as force multipliers that increase investigative

-investigative capacity, while also creating additional follow-up workload once
+capacity, while also creating additional follow-up workload once cases move

-cases move to prosecution.
-Director Becker affirmed that the department
+to prosecution.
+Director Becker affirmed that the department remained

-remained focused on continuous improvement and responsible stewardship
+focused on continuous improvement and responsible stewardship of

 Questions & Comments from Council